Go Fish Sportfishing

 Species You'll Want to Hook

-Atlantic Bonito: Don't let their size fool you – these little torpedoes punch way above their weight class.
-They're cousins to the mighty tuna, and they fight just as hard.
-Bonito are schooling fish, so when we find 'em, it's often non-stop action.
-They're great eating too, especially when prepared fresh as sashimi right on the boat!
+Atlantic Bonito: Don't let their size fool you – these little powerhouses punch way above their weight class.
+Bonito are like their cousins, the tuna, on a smaller scale.
+They school up and feed aggressively, so when you find them, it's often a frenzy.
+They're great on light tackle and even better on the grill.

 Why Anglers Keep Coming Back